 Avocados are rich in healthy omega-3 fatty acids which have an array of health benefits for our bodies.
-The acids DHA and EPA may help to improve brain function, regulate vision and contribute to normal heart function.
+The essential fatty acids DHA and EPA may help to improve brain function, regulate vision, and contribute to normal heart function.
 Not only this, but they are also used as ‘taxis’ to ferry hormones around the body, including the libido-charging testosterone in men and women.
 For an extra boost of healthy fats, slice chunks of avocado into your salad or onto your morning toast, drizzle over virgin olive oil and add flakes of wild salmon.

 3. Wild Salmon

 Full of healthy fatty acids to support hormones and libido.
 Mix with horseradish and plain yoghurt to make a salmon pate for a quick mood supporting snack.